shchauh/dapr-workshop/README.md

 ## Workshop Overview & Goals
+Learn how to build microservices applications using dapr.
+We will build sample microservices which will use dapr for implementing different scenarios like service to service invocation, pub-sub, state management, secret management etc.

 ## Target Audience
 This workshop is for software developers and architects who wants to get started with building microservices applications with dapr.

 ## Workshop Structure

+* [] [Background information] (./background.md)
 * Prerequisites
 * Installing and configuring dapr
 * HOL 1 - Hello Dapr